derek-knox/Notes/Mixing Games and Applications by Daniel Cook.md

 ## Summary

-- Be intentional about what the goals are, when to introduce functionality, and to empower users through emergent skill acquisition.
+- Be intentional and explicit about what the goals are, when to introduce functionality that enables skill acquisition, and to empower users through emergent skill acquisition.